 Typesetting might sound like an antiquated term.
 But it is, quite simply, the art and science of arranging text on a page in an attractive and legible manner.
 It’s a phrase originally used to describe the arrangement of physical, metal type in editorial design.
 But nowadays, it’s normally used to refer to the arrangement of digital type on screen, using software such as Adobe InDesign.

-“Traditional typesetting used to be quite a fixed mechanical process,” says Luke Tonge, senior creative at LIFE, an award-winning creative agency based in Birmingham.
+“Traditional typesetting used to be quite a fixed mechanical process,” says Luke Tonge, a freelancer who previously worked at LIFE.
 “So the variables were easier to control, but obviously much more time-consuming and complex.
 In our fluid digital times, thanks to computers, we type with total ease, so achieving consistency across countless devices and platforms is the new aim.”

 Modern typesetting, then, is all about the choices that can be controlled by the designer, including typefaces, sizes, placement and colour.
 And it should always take into account where the type will eventually live: be that outdoors, indoors, on a desktop or tablet computer, printed, or on a tiny watch screen.

 All these variables mean that the potential for bad typesetting is huge.
 “Software is a poor alternative to the kind of experience and eye that comes with years of studying and understanding type as a stand-alone craft,” Tonge points out.
 “So the onus is on designers today to ignore the default settings and pay even more attention to it.”